patchneranartkomol/InterviewPatterns/README.md

 TODO: Add a pre-commit hook to run the linter.

 ### Test Coverage
-Using coverage.py for test coverage.
-When installed, use it to run the tests and generate a report.
+Using [coverage.py](https://coverage.readthedocs.io/) for test coverage.
+With the virutal env active, use these commands run the tests and generate a report.
 ```
 coverage run -m unittest discover -p "*.py"
 coverage report ## Generates and prints report